romaschka1/Data-Structures-Algorithms/README.md

 2. `nums[middle] > target` - shift `right` pointer to make `middle` value smaller
    - `right = middle - 1`
 3. `nums[middle] < target` - shift `left` pointer to make `middle` value bigger
-   - `right = left + 1`
+   - `left = middle + 1`

-* Please note taht we are not simplly shift our pointer on one position up or down, but we also includes `middle` position. <br>
+* Please note that we do not simply shift our pointer on one position up or down, but we also include `middle` position. <br>

 Next one, here's why we include `middle` pointer value to `left` and `right` pointers calculation.<br>
-Since we are searching inside sorted array, from the first step we knew that all values that goes before `middle` pointer are smaller than `target`. <br>
+Since we are searching inside a sorted array, from the first step we knew that all values that go before `middle` pointer are smaller than `target`. <br>
-So there are no need to include them, and then's why `left = middle + 1`.<br>
+So there is no need to include them, and that's why `left = middle + 1`.<br>
 <pre>
           l     m   r
           |     |   |